hejty/ui-components/components/card-deck/README.md

     enableDragging() - enable possibility to drag cards using touch/mouse swipeCardLeft() - move top card to the bottom of the deck by swiping it to the left swipeCardRight() - move top card to the bottom of the deck by swiping it to the right

+### Events:

+    card-discarded - fired when card is discarded.
+Contains information about the direction (event.detail.direction) and the card (event.target).
+Bubbles from the card node.

 [DEMO](https://brainly.github.io/ui-components/components/card-deck/)